matejak/argbash/README.md

 Give a `Argbash` a try and stop being terrorized by those pesky arguments!
 With Argbash, you will get:

+* Make your existing script powered by `Argbash` [in a couple of minutes]()!
-* Fast, minimalistic declaration of arguments your script expects (positional, optional, long, short, boolean).
+* Fast, minimalistic declaration of arguments your script expects (see below for supported argument types).
-* Generate script from definitions once and use it afterwards on all platforms that have `Bash`!
+* Generate script from definitions once and use it afterwards on all platforms that have `bash`!
 * Definitions will stay embedded in few lines of the script itself (so you can use `Argbash` to regenerate the parsing part of your script easily).
-* You can re-use low-level `Argbash`-aware scripts by wrapping them by higher-level `Argbash`-aware ones conveniently, without duplicating code.
+* Re-use low-level `Argbash`-aware scripts by wrapping them by higher-level `Argbash`-aware ones conveniently, without duplicating code.
-* Easy installation.
+* Easy installation (optional).
 Just [grab a release](https://github.com/matejak/argbash/releases), unzip it, go inside and run `cd resources && make install` (you may want to run `sudo make install PREFIX=/usr/bin` for a system-wide installation).
 * [Documentation](http://argbash.readthedocs.org/en/latest/) and [examples](resources/examples).

 ## What it is